 - Better CS Equals Expansion: Thompson also claims that allowing Amazon to handle customer services through FBA made his company better at technical innovation.
 Eventually, they were able to expand from Amazon US to Amazon UK, Canada and Japan.

 Optimization Will Improve Amazon Sales

-According to James Amazio, a private label seller on Amazon, optimizing his listing brought him his first profit.
+According to James Amazio, a private label seller, Amazon listing optimization brought him his first profit.

 - Better Pictures: Amazio says that usually, customers are looking for something very specific which isn’t found easily on Amazon.
 If the display image includes that feature, customers are more likely to purchase.

 - Keywords as Trigger Factors: Similarly, some textual cues can also prompt customers to buy your product because they think it’s different.
 Find out the right keyword by using an amazon software like AMZ Insight, and use them in titles, bullets and descriptions.